betterscientificsoftware/bssw.io/Articles/Blog/RateYourProject.md

 #### Publication date: July 10, 2021

 [RateYourProject.org](https://rateyourproject.org) is a tool designed to help teams begin the process of [Productivity and Sustainability Improvement Planning (PSIP)](https://bssw.io/psip), a new technique for improving team practices.
+It was developed by the PSIP team, which is part of the [IDEAS-ECP project](https://ideas-productivity.org/ideas-ecp/).

 PSIP is a lightweight methodology for improving practices used by scientific software teams.
-Originally envisioned for helping teams improve software engineering practices such as coding standards, testing, documenting, etc., the PSIP approach has proved general enough for other non-technical types of practices as well, such as on-boarding, communications, etc.
+Originally envisioned for helping teams improve software engineering practices such as coding standards, testing, documenting, etc., the PSIP approach has proved general enough for other non-technical types of practices as well, such as on-boarding, communications, etc. [1]

 <p align="center">
  <img height="400" src='../../images/ryp_psip.png' />
 </p>

-The PSIP process comprises seven steps of an iterative process.
+The core of the PSIP process comprises six steps of an iterative process.
 The first two steps form the **assessment** phase, were teams identify their current practices and areas that would benefit from improvement, then set goals for how to improve those practices.
 The next two steps form the **planning** phase, where teams  create [progress tracking cards (PTCs)](https://github.com/bssw-psip/ptc-catalog) to record and monitor progress towards their goals, record the current state, and create a plan for how to improve the practices.
 The final two steps form the **execution** phase, an iterative process where the plans are put into action, and progress is monitored by recording it in the PTCs as part of the team's normal task tracking activities.

 ### Getting started